tomjoht/tomjoht.github.io/_posts/2023/02/2023-02-24-build-your-own-standing-desk.md

 {:toc}

 {: .note}
 This is the first balance board I've made, so take my approach with a grain of salt here.
-I'm an experienced balance board DIYer.
+I'm not an experienced balance board DIYer.
 But the board I created seemed to work extremely well.

 ## Finished product